Supporting Australia’s regions to manage established pest animals and weeds

 Key Activities: This project supported best practice rabbit management by providing training in on-ground control techniques and monitoring and providing information to community groups to assist with planning for post-RHDV1-K5 release rabbit control activities.

 Target Species: Western Australian Weeds of National Significance and multiple pest animal species such as wild dogs, large feral herbivores, feral pigs and rabbits.

-Key Activities: This project will foster strong partnerships between government, community and industry groups based on a shared culture for managing Weeds of National Significance and priority pest animal species.
-Facilitators will work with community-based organisations involved in biosecurity action, local governments, regional NRM organisations and industry bodies to build capacity and awareness of pest animal and weed management as part of the biosecurity system.
+Key Activities: This project fostered strong partnerships between government, community and industry groups based on a shared culture for managing Weeds of National Significance and priority pest animal species.
+Facilitators worked with community-based organisations involved in biosecurity action, local governments, regional NRM organisations and industry bodies to build capacity and awareness of pest animal and weed management as part of the biosecurity system.